awsdocs/aws-cost-management-user-guide/doc_source/budgets-create.md

 1. For **Service**, choose the service whose instances you want the budget to track\.

 1. For **Utilization threshold**, enter the utilization or coverage percentage that you want AWS to notify you at\.
-For example, for a utilization budget where you want to stay above 80% RI utilization, enter 80, and the budget notifies you when you go below 80% utilization\.
-For a coverage budget where you want to make sure that you stay above 80%, enter 80, and the budget notifies you when your instance coverage goes below 80%\.
+For example, for a utilization budget where you want to stay above 80 percent RI utilization, enter **80**, and the budget notifies you when you go below 80 percent utilization\.
+For a coverage budget where you want to make sure that you stay above 80 percent, enter **80**, and the budget notifies you when your instance coverage goes below 80 percent\.

 1. \(Optional\) Under **Budget parameters \(optional\)**, for **Filtering**, choose one or more of the [available filters](budgets-create-filters.md)\.
 Your choice of budget type determines the set of filters that is displayed on the console\.